How to Attract Pollinators with Calibrachoa

 Often called Million Bells, Calibrachoa is beloved for its vibrant blooms and cascading habit in containers, hanging baskets, and garden beds.
 But beyond its ornamental charm, many gardeners wonder if it also has value as a pollinator-friendly plant.
 While some flowers are magnets for bees, butterflies, and hummingbirds, others offer little to no nectar or pollen.
-Understanding where Calibrachoa fits in this spectrum helps you decide whether it should play a role in your pollinator-friendly garden.
+This Garden Blog will explain where Calibrachoa fits in this spectrum and help you decide whether it should play a role in your pollinator-friendly garden.

 Calibrachoa Is a Moderate Attractor of Pollinators